dabeaz/curio/docs/devel.rst

 * I/O operations (read, write).
 * Completion of a ``Future`` from the ``concurrent.futures`` standard library.
 * Arrival of a Unix signal.
-* Removal of a coroutine from a wait queue.
+* Release from a wait queue.
 * Termination of a coroutine.

 Everything else is built up from those low-level primitives.